ShivaNeuralNet/-Airline-Passenger-Satisfaction-Unsupervised-Learning-Project/README.md

-# ✈️ Airline Passenger Satisfaction — Unsupervised Learning Project
+# ✈️ Airline Passenger Satisfaction — Unsupervised Learning
 ## Project Overview
 This project applies **unsupervised learning** to analyze a dataset of airline passenger satisfaction surveys.
 The goal is to uncover hidden patterns, segment passengers, and understand what drives satisfaction using clustering and dimensionality reduction techniques.